 Moving on, a few of the most interesting features include a way to monitor a “payday loan” hack.
 This security problem involves someone using your identity to secure a cash loan.
 If you are alerted right away, you can immediately start addressing the problem with your bank or credit card company.
 IdentityForce also alerts you about any fraud commited by a sex offender - someone who might be using your personal information to bypass local laws about reporting their identity and location.

 Another important feature included with IdentityForce is that it can spot malware (opens in new tab) and phishing scams.
 Sometimes theft protection apps only offer this capability through a separate virus protection app which requires an additional monthly or yearly fee.
 IdentityForce monitors all keyboard inputs as you work and can block website downloads or suspicious activity.
 Both premium plans for IdentityForce include $1 million of theft protection.

 IdentityForce offers many extra perks beyond the typical credit check monitoring features, malware blockers, and identity theft insurance.
-The most impressive feature available in both premium plans is the included $1 million of insurance.
-It’s also helpful that the app bundles everything into one dashboard for protecting your identity rather than splitting out features among a host of apps you have to install and maintain.
+The most impressive feature available in both premium plans is the included $1 million of insurance, while the VPN service on your smartphone is an added bonus too.
+However, misses of the service cover the glitchy and low rated apps, the lack of a family plan, and the additional cost for child protection.
+We do find it helpful that the app bundles everything into one dashboard for protecting your identity rather than splitting out features among a host of apps you have to install and maintain.

 We've also highlighted the best identity theft protection (opens in new tab) services